Pheubel/VR-Minor/XR Assets/XR Assets.md

 @import "./DocAssets/Robot Bones.PNG"

 ### Sprint 2

+#### Learning Goals
+* By the end of this sprint...
+  I have UV mapped and textured a model to get a more complete set of basic modelling skills.

+#### Process

 In this sprint our team has finalized the design of the robot assistent, and i have been itterating over how to make it.
 For the new design we went with a less humanized look.